We all know the proverb "an apple a day," but what about an orange?

-Orange trees are the most cultivated fruit trees in the world.
-Oranges are a popular fruit because of their natural sweetness, wide variety of types and diversity of uses - from juices and marmalades to face masks and candied orange slices.
+Orange trees are the most commonly cultivated fruit trees in the world.
+Oranges are a popular fruit because of their natural sweetness, wide variety of types and diversity of uses, from juices and marmalades to face masks and candied orange slices.

-An orange has over 170 different phytochemicals and more than 60 flavonoids, many of which have been shown to have anti-inflammatory properties and strong antioxidant effects.6
+An orange has over 170 different phytochemicals and more than 60 flavonoids.
+Many of these have been shown to have anti-inflammatory properties and strong antioxidant effects.6

 One medium orange (approximately 154 grams) contains 80 calories, 0 grams of fat, 250 milligrams of potassium, 19 grams of carbohydrate (14 grams of sugar and 3 grams of dietary fiber) as well as 1 gram of protein.